Think You Have Ugly Toenails? Weird Feet?

 Overall, in the quest for beautiful feet, corns, calluses and bunions are but – pardon the expression – bumps in the road.
 Can you eliminate them entirely?
 No, probably not.
 Can you minimize them so you can forget about how they are ruining your social life and move on to more important things?
 Definitely!

 Dealing with these 11 top ugly foot conditions in the manner most appropriate for you is key.
 You may find that simply switching to shoes that fit your wide feet, getting regular pedicures, or minimizing the time you spend in spike heels can minimize or take care of the matter entirely.
 You may want to evaluate whether or not a bunionectomy may the best way for you to cope with foot pain.
+Learn more about foot surgeries from the American Podiatric Medical Association (APMA).
 Whatever you choose, the most important thing is that you feel good about your feet!
-After all, they’re yours till the end!
+After all, they are yours till the end!

 You may also like: